tetarenk/jet-jitter/README.md

 This code is implemented in the publication [Miller-Jones et al. 2019, Nature, XX, XX-XX]().

 ## Brief Description
-Low level positional offsets can occur between individual snapshot images taken with the VLBA due to short timescale trosphospheric phase variations, and as a sideffect of the self-calibration process shifting the source positons by a fraction of the synthesized beam.
-These offsets effect our ability to track the motion of resolved jet components in images of X-ray binaries, and in turn accuratly measure proper motions and ejection times.
+Low level positional offsets can occur between individual snapshot images taken with the VLBA due to short timescale trophospheric phase variations, and as a sideffect of the self-calibration process shifting the source positons by a fraction of the synthesized beam.
+These offsets effect our ability to track the motion of resolved jet components in images of X-ray binaries, and in turn accurately measure proper motions and ejection times.

 Assuming the motion of the jet components is ballistic, we construct a series of linear equations with *k* ejecta components and *i* snapshot images, such that,